aerogear/graphback/docs/intro/existingproject.md

 - Create `.graphqlrc.yml` file with default Graphback plugins
 - Initialize an example model file
 - Add required packages to your `package.json` file
-- Add a `dbmigrations` config to your `.graphqlrc.yml` file for PostgreSQL databases

 ## Next Steps